 - Middle age or older

-- Structural abnormalities of the nose, throat or other part of the respiratory tract, like:
+- Structural abnormalities of the nose, throat or other parts of the respiratory tract, like:

 - Severely enlarged tonsils

 An overnight sleep study (polysomnography), tells us if you have sleep apnea and shows how severe it is.
 As you sleep, we'll measure your:

 - Brain activity (electroencephalogram)